-- Review and reassess annually the adequacy of this Charter and recommend any changes to the Board of Directors. - Review quarterly the list of related party transactions between the Corporation and Cogeco Communications Inc., as per International Accounting Standard ("IAS") 24. - Review annually the estimated fees to be paid by Cogeco Communications Inc. to the Corporation under the Management Services Agreement. - Review disclosure of the Committee's Charter and of the Committee's activities presented in the Corporation's statement of corporate governance practices. - After consultation with the CFO and the External Auditors, gain reasonable assurance, at least annually, of the quality and sufficiency of the Corporation's accounting and financial personnel and other resources. - Be informed of the appointment of the Corporation's senior financial executives. - Perform such other functions as may from time to time be assigned to the Committee by the Board.
+- Review and reassess annually the adequacy of this Charter and recommend any changes to the Board of Directors. - Review quarterly the list of related party transactions between the Corporation and Cogeco Inc., as per International Accounting Standard ("IAS") 24. - Review annually the estimated fees to be paid by the Corporation to Cogeco Inc. under the Management Services Agreement. - Review disclosure of the Committee's Charter and of the Committee's activities presented in the Corporation's statement of corporate governance practices. - After consultation with the CFO and the External Auditors, gain reasonable assurance, at least annually, of the quality and sufficiency of the Corporation's accounting and financial personnel and other resources. - Be informed of the appointment of the Corporation's senior financial executives. - Perform such other functions as may from time to time be assigned to the Committee by the Board.

-Approved by the Board of Directors, as revised on October 31, 2018
+Approved by the Board of Directors, as revised on October 30, 2019